Last Updated On:

 With this sort of compartmentalization, it’s easier to navigate.
 It gives visitors an option to find a deal that they are more likely to be interested in.

-If you are concerned about crowding your landing page, here is a tip.
-Create ample blank space between the categories to give it a neater look.
+Pro tip: Create ample blank space between the categories to give it a neater look.

-For inspiration, check out how Baby Gap has designed their landing page.
+Check out how Baby Gap has designed their landing page.
 Since they already have too many buttons, they have stayed away from adding any visuals.
 This makes it look very clutter-free.